ufal/linpipe/doc/dev/kbelik/log.md

 # Log of KBELik Progress

+### June 19, 2023
+- Specific kbelik: qid -> triplet(label, aliases, description)

+- Agnostic kbelik also needs named entities as bit array

+- Add types for qid, quantity and monolingual text (union).

+- Change persistent map vals from templates to instances.

 ### May 18, 2023
 - Discussion of json compression and optimizing the search in persistent map.
     - for now the search is fast enough but we should find better constants for it.

-- [ ] MVP with external json compression
+- [x] MVP with external json compression

-- [ ] implement custom json compression (stretch goal)
+- [x] implement custom json compression (stretch goal)

-- [ ] Calculate number of keys and their types in wikidata claims.
+- [x] Calculate number of keys and their types in wikidata claims.

 ### May 4, 2023
 - Reviewing of source files of both maps and all `map_values` and discussion of their further